 The parish grew and flourished with the area.
 The Rev. G. Mark Jenkins came as rector in 1940, beginning a tenure of 32 years.
 “Parson” Jenkins was well known and loved in the area, ministering to the needs of the whole community.
 He led the way in building a new Parish House in 1953.
 The Parish House saw some renovations in the early 1980’s.

-For 150 years, Calvary Church has been the spiritual home to many.
+For over 150 years, Calvary Church has been the spiritual home to many.
 Wherever you are in your spiritual journey, we invite you to join us.